-Since we had just watched How the Grinch Who Stole Christmas, both boys ended up placing their figures in a circle around their trees to resembe the Who’s in Whoville.
-Legoman decided to use only villians for a “Villian Christmas Party”.
-He also used a helmet as a star on the tree, which I thought was pretty clever.
+Since we had just watched How the Grinch Who Stole Christmas, both boys ended up placing their figures in a circle around their trees to resemble the Who’s in Whoville.
+You can of course add any LEGO figures or items you want.

 *TIP: you want to make sure your figures are far enough away from the edge of the lid, that you can close the jar.

 Now it’s time to attach the LEGO to the top of your jar.
 I tried to place the Legos exactly where the boys had chosen for them to be.
 I used a hot glue gun and then set the lids to the side so the hot glue was very dry.